 A Medical Assistant is responsible for completing administrative and clinical tasks for healthcare facilities and providers.
 Additionally, these professionals take and record confidential patient information using Electronic Health Records, only discussing this information with other professionals who are helping to treat a patient.

-“One of the greatest parts of entering medical assisting is that this career can be an entry level to nursing and patient care,” Erika Spalty, CMA, a Certified Medical Assistant in South Carolina, said.
+“One of the greatest parts of entering medical assisting is that this career in healthcare can be an entry point to other nursing and patient care positions,” Erika Spalty, CMA, a Certified Medical Assistant in South Carolina, said.

 Daily Healthcare Career Info!
 Follow Us.